The Benefits of Honey for your Health

-We are all familiar with honey with its sweet taste and distinct aroma.
-It's not just amazing for its yummy flavor, it is highly medicinal as well!
-The uses for honey are vast, from a sore throat remedy, a digestive tonic, to a skincare staple, honey is an essential addition to your at home apothecary!
-To learn more about the traditional and modern uses of honey and all its amazing benefits, keep reading…
+We all know honey for its sweet taste and distinct aroma, but it’s more than just a delicious treat.
+Honey is highly medicinal and versatile, making it an essential addition to your home apothecary.
+The uses for honey are vast, from a sore throat remedy, a digestive tonic, to a skincare staple and more, to learn about the traditional and modern uses of honey and its amazing benefits, keep reading!

 What is Honey?

-Before we dive into the medicinal benefits of honey let's learn some background about this sweet remedy…
+Before diving into the medicinal benefits of honey, let's understand this sweet remedy.

 The Basics

-Just as the number of flowers in existence seems infinite, there are countless types of honey out there.
-From blackberry honey to the common clover honey, each type has a unique taste and color.
-There are over 300 types of honey that have been cataloged, each called a different variety.
+There are over 300 varieties of honey, each with unique tastes and colors influenced by factors like weather and flower type.
 Even harvests of the same variety of honey may taste different, depending on the weather that year.
 It's actually quite amazing to see how even the smallest changes create big impacts on honey production!

 Color

-Typically honey is a light to dark amber color, but I have even seen honey that is water white!
-The color of honey is due to the type of pollen used in its production.
-As well the mineral content of the pollen will also affect the end color of the honey.
-There are seven color grades of honey shown below: water white, extra white, white, extra light amber, light amber, amber, and dark amber.
+Honey typically ranges from light to dark amber, but can even be water white.
+The color is determined by the type of pollen and its mineral content, resulting in seven color grades: water white, extra white, white, extra light amber, light amber, amber, and dark amber.

 Chemical Breakdown

-Of course we can’t forget the most distinct aspect of honey, its sweetness!
-Honey is regarded as even sweeter than table sugar because it contains more fructose.
+Honey’s sweetness is due to its high fructose content, making it sweeter than table sugar.
 Table sugar is usually an even split of glucose and fructose while honey contains one third more fructose than glucose.
 These two sweet compounds are known as monosaccharides, and make up a majority of the carbohydrates within honey.

 Traditional and Modern uses of Honey